tyriis/mijiahub2mqtt/README.md

 ```

 ## Specification
-The service communicates over udp port 9898 (multicast) with the mijia hub.
+The service communicates over udp port 9898 (multicast) with the mijia hub, and publish the sensor states to MQTT
 <br>
 <br>